QuentinRa/blog.quentinra.dev/cyber/cybersecurity/notes.md

 * Antivirus software: You install an antivirus on your computer or smartphone to detect malicious files and block them from executing.
 * Host firewall: Unlike the firewall appliance, a hardware device, a host firewall is a program that ships as part of your system, or it is a program that you install on your system.
 For instance, MS Windows includes Windows Defender Firewall, and Apple macOS includes an application firewall; both are host firewalls.
 * https://www.lockheedmartin.com/en-us/capabilities/cyber/cyber-kill-chain.html
-* anonymous to see if this FTP server supports anonymous logins
-  * less file
-  * exit/bye
 * SOC
   * 24 hours a day, seven days a week
   * vulnerabilities